Naomi Klein, author of No Logo, didn't want to brand herself.

 Similarly, Klein wrote in this book: "From the start, I made a conscious decision in my work neither to describe raising a neurodivergent kid in any detail nor to discuss the merits of the labels that a doctor, who spent two hours with him, chose for him when he was four.
 A bit like a personal brand, defining T. in those ways would fix him at a single point in time and through the eyes of others.
 The decision about when (and if) to share his private world are T.’s to make."

 I briefly compared gender to a personal brand: "Tell Us As You Write Your Story: What You Know and Can Act On".
 It's a 4-minute read on Medium.
-Medium lets you read a certain number of stories for free every month.
-You may also consider a paid membership on the platform.
+Consider a paid membership on the platform.

 Elsewhere, I've written that I didn't feel I had space to grow in one gender, and I picked a different category that I felt had room for me.
 If one's gender is a brand, for me I wanted a room to expand in, not a room to constrain me.